 I took the train to Dulan from Taipei City Station and guess what?
 The train ride was very expensive!
 It cost NT$800 ($26 USD).

 To get to Dulan, you need to take a train to Taitung (please mind this as the ticket tellers will hear “Taichung” and will give you the wrong ticket).

 From Taitung, I took another bus to Dulan for NT$40 ($1.34 USD).
 The bus numbers to Dulan from Taitung are 8102, 8103, and 8120.
 There is a bus station right in front of the train station in Taitung so you need not walk far.

 Why Dulan, though?
 What’s in there?

-Those who really surf will bring their boards when travelling but if you are to learn how to surf in Dulan, you need to know that the board rentals and the surf lessons here are very expensive.
-Okay, my expensive here is my comparison from my home country (the Philippines) and my residential country (Israel) – I’ve seen that these prices in Taiwan are double. [/us_iconbox]
+Those who really surf will bring their boards when traveling but if you are to learn how to surf in Dulan, you need to know that the board rentals and the surf lessons here are very expensive.

 In my one week of stay in Dulan, I have eaten in all the restaurants in town!
 You might think that’s a very limited option but I was eating in different places for each meal (literally!)